gaissmai/grammar/README.md

 ## ATTENTION

-The package is in personel production use but the API is still subject to change (with semver in mind).
+The package is already in production use, but the API may still change.